 I remember Homer being really, really angry at being lifted in the bottom of the seventh inning for a pinch hitter in a 1-1 game.
 He’d only thrown 88 pitches.
 My heart wanted him to stay in, but my brain suspected that pulling him was the right move.

 Early in his career, Homer Bailey reportedly was stubborn to the point of being uncoachable.
 His fastball was too straight and curveball too loopy.
 His wind-up was too long and messy like his rookie-season hair.
 And man, did he give up more than his share of heartbreaking home runs.

 But Homer Bailey is no longer a 21-year-old rookie.
 His fastball jumps, his splitter dives and he controls his slider or curve.
 Batters swing and miss.
 Mercifully, the cringe-inducing home runs are much less common.

 Beyond the numbers, there’s the way the velocity surges on his fastball late in the game.
 I love watching that happen.

-If favorite players are indeed the metaphorical toys of our adulthood, then like the real toys of our childhood, sometimes we lose them.
-Or they’re stolen by the fat-walleted Dodgers or Yankees, or other bullies.
-And just like with magic dragons, we learn to handle the loss and make way for other toys.
+If favorite players are indeed metaphorical toys of our adulthood, then like real toys of our childhood, sometimes we lose them.
+Or they’re stolen by fat-wallet Dodgers, Yankees or other bullies.
+And like the loss of magic dragons, we learn to make way for other toys.